Linkurious/ogma-oracle-parser/docs/example.md

 ```

 You now have an express app that answers to a few routes by querying your SQL database:
-- `[GET] /nodes/:type` Returns all nodes of a certain type.
+- `[GET] /nodes/:type` Returns 300 nodes of a certain type.
 Type must match with the labels passed in your `CREATE PROPERTY GRAPH` call.
 - `[GET] /edges/:types` Returns all edges of a certain type.
 - `[GET] /node/:id` Returns the node corresponding to `id`.
 ID must be of the form: `LABEL-ID`.
 - `[GET] /edge/:id` Returns the edge corresponding to `id`